PROJECT

 I kicked off the design process by creating early-stage wireframes and prototypes to facilitate team feedback and iteration.

 I designed three variations to review with the team and test with users to better understand their preferences.
+I created working prototypes to best demonstrate the functionalities of each design.

 I created initial designs to align with the team and test which functionalities were most intuitive for users.